-This article was last updated Jul 28, 2016, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Apr 03, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Best for Luxury

 Waldorf Astoria® properties and other high-end Hilton Properties were considered in the Luxury category.

 Five minutes from Luis Muñoz Marin International Airport, this renovated resort hotel sits on two miles of Isla Verde Beach.
 Known for its 300-year old banyan tree, the resort is minutes from Old San Juan, as well as historical forts and castles like Castillo San Felipe del Morro and Castillo de San Cristobal.
 Tour and sample rum at the Bacardi Distillery, hike through El Yunque National Forest or explore limestone caves and waterways at Camuy River Cave Park.
 A standard room with two queen beds will run you 70,000 points or $319 a night.

 Technically, this hotel isn’t in the luxury category, but we included it because of its access to white-sand beaches, its resort amenities and a strong 4.5 Trip Advisor review.
 Sign up for a diving or snorkeling tour, visit the Butterfly Farm, hike Hooiberg (also known as Mount Haystack), play a round of golf at the Tierra del Sol Golf & Country Club with its ocean views or shop and dine in downtown Oranjestad, the island’s capital.
 A partial ocean view king room can be yours for 76,000 points or $329 a night.

 Best for Budget